Han Xin: Demotion

-Downfall and Dispute over death
+Downfall and dispute over death

 After his demotion, Han Xin knew that Gaozu was beginning to distrust him and had become wary of his talent.
 Hence, Han Xin claimed to be ill and stayed at home most of the time to reduce Gaozu's suspicions.
-Around 197 BC, Chen Xi (Marquis of Yangxia) met Han Xin before leaving for Julu, where Han Xin promptly pulled him aside, dismissing all nearby servants.
-He promised to aid Chen Xi from inside the capital if Chen Xi were to start an uprising against the Han Dynasty.
+Around 197 BCE, Chen Xi (Marquis of Yangxia) met Han Xin before leaving for Julu, where Han Xin promptly pulled him aside, dismissing all nearby servants.
+He promised to aid Chen Xi from inside the capital if Chen Xi were to start an uprising against the Han dynasty.
 Not long after, Chen Xi rebelled and Gaozu personally led an army to suppress the rebellion, while Han Xin claimed sickness and stayed behind.

 While Gaozu was away, one of Han Xin's household servants offended him, so Han Xin locked him up as punishment.
-The servant's young brother gave news of Han Xin's desire to rebel to Empress Lü Zhi, who then plotted with Xiao He to lure Han Xin into a trap.
+The servant's young brother gave news of Han Xin's desire to rebel to Empress Lü, who then plotted with Xiao He to lure Han Xin into a trap.
 They pretended Gaozu had returned from suppressing the rebellion and that there would be a feast to commemorate the success.
 Xiao He managed to persuade Han Xin into coming to Changle Palace, where the Empress lived, and he was bound and executed as soon as he stepped through the doors.
 Han Xin's clan was exterminated on the Empress's orders as well.
 Upon return from his campaign, Gaozu expressed both relief and regret when he learnt of Han Xin's death.
 He asked the Empress for Han Xin's last words, which were, "I regret not listening to Kuai Che's advice, and now I have been deceived by such vile people.
-This is the heaven's will!"
+This is the will of heaven!"